From Legacy To Advanced

 This one is an implicit instruction from the legacy sequencer, as there was no toggle to do it there and it will only contain the Stop Guiding instruction.
 The reason is that when a target is finished, that guiding is no longer necessary as you will most likely park the mount or slew to a different target.
 It will just be added at the closure of the target to be safe.

 Exposure Rows -> Target imaging instructions#

 Now let's finally look into the important part which is the actual gathering of light frames.

-One additional option that was enabled in the simple sequencer, was to make sure that an autofocus run is triggered when the filter changes.
+One additional option that was enabled in the legacy sequencer, was to make sure that an autofocus run is triggered when the filter changes.
 This is directly added to this imaging set in the form of a trigger in the Triggers section and it is also called the same way AF After Filter Change and will make sure that an autofocus is triggered when the filter changes.

-Hopefully this explanation gives you a good overview about how an advanced sequencer will look like and how it will operate when directly compared to a simple sequence screen.
+Hopefully this explanation gives you a good overview about how an advanced sequencer will look like and how it will operate when directly compared to a legacy sequence screen.
 The user interface looks quite different, but it should be much clearer about what will happen and when it will happen, as it will explicitly show all the individual steps.

 So why bother with the advanced sequencer?
 Well, now that we understand the basics, we can tackle the problems that were mentioned earlier.